GrieferAtWork/KOSmk4/readme.md

 			- The result is the ability to seamlessly inject custom, runtime behavior at arbitrary memory locations
 			- Here are a couple of examples which KOS makes possible with this:
 				- A memory-mapped identity-copy of the current register state
 					- What I find really funny about this is I remember seeing this video on YouTube about that mov-only C compiler, and the dev having to do some questionable hacking to be able to actually have his program loop around. - Well.
-With this, you can now literally do a `movl $SOME_ADDRESS, %gs:OFFSETOF_REGISTER_MAP_EIP` as an alias for `jmp SOME_ADDRESS`
+With this, you can now literally do a `movl $SOME_ADDRESS, OFFSETOF_REGISTER_MAP_EIP` as an alias for `jmp SOME_ADDRESS`
 				- A page of memory that always returns a random value when read
 					- You're literally able to `mmap("/dev/urandom")`, and the result is a memory mapping where every read, regardless of where is't made, will return a random value each time it is made.
-					- And just to re-emphasize: reads from the same location will return different values each time they're read from!
+					- And just to re-emphasize: reads from the same location will return different values each time they're performed!
-				- An address that, when written to, will terminate the calling thread/process
+				- An address that, when written to, will terminate the calling thread/process with a status code equal to the written value
 				- Fields for reading (and for some: writing) the uid/gid/tid/pid/pgid/sid of the current thread
 			- Really though: the possibilities are endless here, and this really isn't something that I've seen before (probably because of the insanity that is emulating every x86 instruction that may access memory), I call dips on naming it VIO!
 - Kernel heap system